camronh/Lottery-Tutorial/PART2.md

 Next, make a `.env` file at the root of your project.

+We'll need a blockchain RPC provider, such as Alchemy.
 Make an [Alchemy](https://www.alchemy.com/) account.
 Click the "CREATE APP" button and select the Goerli testnet from the dropdown menu, as the rest of the available testnets are [deprecated or will soon be deprecated](https://blog.ethereum.org/2022/06/21/testnet-deprecation/).
 Insert your newly-generated Goerli RPC endpoint URL to your `.env` file:
 .
 ```text
 RPC_URL="{PUT RPC URL HERE}"